-Ross: Maybe it's because you're really sarcastic or maybe it's cause you--
+Ross: Maybe it's because you're really sarcastic or maybe it's 'cause you, uh--

-Chandler: If people don't know, they shouldn't just guess!
+Chandler: Well, if people don't know, they shouldn't just guess!

-Joey: Maybe I give thanks for you shuttin' up, huh?
+Joey: (absorbed in a video game) Maybe I give thanks for you shuttin' up, huh?

 Chandler: Maybe I give thanks by taking my Playstation over to my new apartment.

 Joey: (to Ross) How you got three women to marry you, I'll never know.

 Rachel: (pleased with herself) Hey, Mon, look...
 I'm meltin' butter!